Protégé (TV series): Season 2

 Ruru Madrid serves as a contestant.

 Protégé: The Battle for the Big Artista Break was first announced on the GMA Network Sunday entertainment program Party Pilipinas, where the hosts invited everyone to audition for the upcoming show.
 The network's winners from their reality shows did a production number to promote the show.

 Since the show shifted from singing competition to an overall competition, the mentors were also changed from household local musicians to the veteran actors and actresses composed of Roderick Paulate, Gina Alajar, Ricky Davao, Phillip Salvador and Jolina Magdangal.
 Joey De Leon and Bert de Leon continued their roles as judges with Annette Gozon-Abrogar and Cherie Gil as the new members of the panel.
 Carla Abellana replaced Ogie Alcasid as the journey host while Maxene Magalona joined the cast as the webjock.

 The pilot episode of Inside Protégé aired on July 23, 2012, and the first gala night was held on August 5, 2012.

-During the 5th gala night (aka Protégé Shock!), there were twists that were revealed: First, there was a multiple elimination leaving the 10 remaining protégés in the competition.
+During the 5th gala night (Protégé Shock!), there were twists that were revealed: First, there was a multiple elimination leaving the 10 remaining protégés in the competition.
 Right after the results, the second twist was announced that the mentors have to keep only one protégé to stay under their guidance.
-Because of the multiple elimination, the mentors were not able to decide right away and instead, they told everyone that they will do the task the next week — resulting to the suspension of the third twist.
+Because of the multiple elimination, the mentors were not able to decide right away and instead, they told everyone that they will do the task the next week resulting to the suspension of the third twist.
 The third twist was the mentors had to choose from the other "mentor less protégés" except to their original protégé.